pwittchen/airly-statusbar/README.md

 airly-statusbar
 ===============
-bash script for reading AQI (Air Quality Index) from the airly.eu sensors for BitBar (macOS) and Argos (Linux) statusbar
+bash script for reading AQI (Air Quality Index) from the airly.eu sensors for BitBar (macOS) and Argos (Linux + Gnome) statusbar

 ![screenshot](screenshot.png)